scala-native/scala-native/docs/contrib/build.rst

 variable.
 The default mode, `debug` is designed to optimize but compile fast whereas the `release` mode performs additional optimizations and takes longer to compile.
 The `release-fast` mode builds faster, performs less optimizations, but may perform better than `release`.
+The `release-size` mode optimizes for reduced size.

 The `optimize` setting is controlled via the `SCALANATIVE_OPTIMIZE` environment variable.
 Valid values are `true` and `false`.
 The default value is `true`.